-As discussed above, soil samples were collected from the Site and analyzed for potential COCs.
-Soil samples were collected throughout the Site at various depths and analyzed TPH, VOCs, PCBs, SVOCs, PAHs, OCPs, dioxins and furans, arsenic, lead, and Title 22 metals.
-While several analytes were found at levels exceeding laboratory detection limits, only lead, arsenic, and chlordane were detected in soil samples exceeding residential screening levels.
+As discussed above, soil samples were collected from various depths across the Site and analyzed for potential COCs.
+The analysis included TPH, VOCs, PCBs, OCPs, arsenic, lead, and Title 22 metals.
+While several analytes were found at levels exceeding laboratory detection limits, only lead and arsenic were detected in soil samples exceeding residential screening levels.